-Lea Michele Isn't Having Kids Anytime Soon, & Her Reason Is Completely Relatable
+Lea Michele Isn't Having Kids Anytime Soon For *This* Reason

 The decision to start a family is a big one that every person faces at some point in their lives.
 Being a mother is a huge responsibility — and is one that requires putting life on hold for a little bit to tend to the life of another.
 It's clear that actress Lea Michele and her new fiancé, Zandy Reich, have thought this through, especially given her thoughts on the subject of starting a family.
 In a new interview with Us Weekly, Michele revealed she isn't having kids anytime soon with her fiancé, and her thought process behind this is something that a lot of women can relate to.